There might not be a celebrity death more clouded in suspicion, rumor or mystery than Elvis Presley’s.

 But in 2027, the 50th anniversary of Presley’s death, his official autopsy report will be made public.

-Whether that day in five years brings full closure remains to be seen.
+Whether that day in four years brings full closure remains to be seen.

 Until then, not only will theories of how he died continue to be debated, but adoring fans might even insist he is still alive.